Chief Seattle: Youth

-Seattle was born between 1780 and 1786 to Schweabe, a Suquamish leader from dxʷsəq̓ʷəb, the main Suquamish village on Agate Pass, and Sholeetsa, (Note: also spelled Sholitza) a Duwamish woman.
+Seattle was born around 1780 to Schweabe, a Suquamish leader from dxʷsəq̓ʷəb, the main Suquamish village on Agate Pass, and Sholeetsa (Note: also spelled Sholitza) a Duwamish woman.
 By some accounts, his mother was born into slavery, while in others, she was a high-born noblewoman.
 His exact birthplace is also disputed.
 According to some historians, as well as the tradition of the Suquamish Tribe, Seattle was born on Blake Island (tatču), and his mother was from the village of stəq on the White River.
 (Note: Now the Green River) Seattle himself said he was born on Blake Island.
 According to the Duwamish Tribe, Seattle was born at his mother's village on the Black River, near what is now the city of Kent, Washington.
 According to one of his contemporaries, an American settler named Emily Inez Denny, he was born at the Old Man House at dxʷsəq̓ʷəb.

 Seattle grew up speaking both the Duwamish and Suquamish dialects of Southern Lushootseed.
 Seattle's Suquamish family was a powerful one, and they dominated parts of Kitsap Peninsula, Vashon Island, Bainbridge Island, and Blake Island.
 Because power and authority in Coast Salish culture are traditionally not guaranteed through descent, Seattle had to prove his worth to his Coast Salishan society.

 In 1792, when Seattle was around six years old, he met HMS Discovery and HMS Chatham under the command of George Vancouver, who had anchored off Restoration Point on Bainbridge Island.
 Seattle and his family, who were occupying nearby Blake Island gathering food, were visited by a party from the Vancouver expedition.
 Seattle's father, Schweabe, and uncle, Kitsap, may have been the two "chiefs" that Vancouver invited onto his ship.
 Over several days, Vancouver and the Suquamish (who were soon joined by their Duwamish neighbors) interacted extensively, trading goods and observing each other.
 Seattle often talked about this experience later in his life.
 Seattle would also later visit Fort Nisqually to trade with the Hudson's Bay Company.
 It is likely that these events taking place in his formative years encouraged his fascination with Europeans and their culture.

 At some time during his youth, Seattle participated in a traditional coming-of-age ceremony called a vision quest (ʔalacut).
 His nobility was affirmed by the reception of a powerful spirit power, the thunderbird.
 In the traditional religion of the peoples of southern Puget Sound, having a strong spirit power is a symbol of strength, purity, and prestige.

-Seattle married into Duwamish families from t̕uʔəlalʔtxʷ, a significant village at the mouth of the Duwamish River, where he took several wives, as expected from a man of his status.
-He would go on to have several children, the most famous being Kikisoblu, his first child, born to his first wife, Ladalia.
-She died after the birth of her daughter, but Seattle had three sons and four more daughters through his second wife, Olahl.
+Seattle married into Duwamish families from t̕uʔəlalʔtxʷ, a significant village at the mouth of the Duwamish River.
+He had two wives and seven children, the most famous being Kikisoblu, also known as Princess Angeline.
+Kikisoblu was his first child and was born to his first wife, Ladalia, who died after her daughter's birth.
+Historical sources differ on the distribution of his other children between his two wives.